nnnsss999/llmattacks/docs/glossary.md

 ### Visual Jailbreaking
 General term for attacks that use images or video frames to smuggle prompts past content filters in multimodal models.

+### Adversarial Preference Learning
+An iterative reinforcement-learning attack that corrupts reward feedback so the model adopts unsafe behaviours.

+### BadReward Poisoning
+Clean-label poisoning of reward models to flip safety signals during RLHF, gradually steering the base model toward malicious outputs.

+### Locality-Reinforced Distillation (LoRD)
+A model extraction technique that uses preference-guided distillation to reconstruct weights with fewer queries.

+### PandaBench
+A benchmark suite measuring the effectiveness of jailbreak attacks and defences across multiple LLMs.

+### PiCo Data Poisoning
+"Poisoning Code" datasets with hidden instructions so fine-tuned models emit attacker-controlled code.

+### Safety Chain-of-Thought (SCoT)
+A defence that makes the model reason about a request's harmfulness before answering, improving robustness to jailbreaks.

+### SASP Jailbreak
+"Self-Adversarial Attack via System Prompt" uses leaked system prompts to craft highly effective jailbreaks, often with human refinement.

+### LoRA Leakage
+Gradient inversion techniques that recover training data or LoRA weights from fine-tuning processes.

+### Activation Obfuscation
+Adversarially altering model activations so latent-space monitors fail to detect malicious behaviour.

+### Rapid Response
+A mitigation approach providing a short list of safe examples that guide the model away from harmful completions.